lasigeBioTM/PPRSSM/README.md

 2. Running PPR algorithm
 3. Analyze results

+The code for each gold standard is organized on its separate directoy (hpo_src, chebi_src, and go_src).
+The main script of each gold standard are ones starting with "parse".
+The others have helper functions to generate and process data.

 ## Docker image

 You can build a docker image using the Dockerfile provided on this repository or download it from dockerhub: